salleya/Drag_to_Draw/README.md

 # Drag_to_Draw
-A drag to draw program using Pygame
+A drag to draw program using Pygame.

 Generates random colors for the mouse left button, right button and wheel.